mattnickerson993/better-full/README.md

 ```

 -you will need to run the backend on port 8000 and the frontend on 3000 via two terminal windows.

+##Reflection

+**Overall:**
+-Better was a significant step forward for me in terms of complexity.
+I was able to integrate a separate django backend and react frontend into a functioning webapp.
+The webapp also makes use of django-rest-framework and material-ui.
+The backend has significant test coverage which was helpful during development.
+I feel the webapp has a legitimate purpose and usefulness.
+Note: This project was created for a hackathon, thus I had a strict time frame for beginning and completing.

+**The Good/ My growth:**
+-Development, although not “test driven” incorporated a lot more tests on the backend compared to previous projects, helping me tremendously when refactoring
+-I was able to implement an auth system using Json web tokens via Djoser, and Django-rest-framework-simplejwt that includes access and refresh tokens
+-I began using UUIDs as primary keys compared to standard integer based Ids in previous projects ( I decided to make this change half way through the project but was able to refactor successfully)
+-I was able to refactor a significant portion of the frontend, reducing the complexity and size many of the main pages
+-“Use your voice” functionality was implemented successfully on the frontend.
+-Numerous material UI features were integrated into the frontend such as color coded circular progress bars and sorting functionality, improving the experience on the frontend.